Emmys: O-T Fagbenle rocks Nigerian look, Porter wears wings

 “It’s kind of like keeping everything in perspective,” he said.

-Sudeikis' co-star, Hannah Waddingham, was a goddess in a one-shoulder gown in soft pink.
+Sudeikis’ co-star, Hannah Waddingham, was a goddess in a one-shoulder gown in soft peach.

 Rodriguez paired her gown with 71 carats of Bulgari diamonds with the goal of mixing “old Hollywood with the new,” she said.